nudge-now/sdk-android/README.md

 ### In-App Messaging

-With the in-app messaging feature, you can deliver a message to your in-app users in real time.
-Simply put 'load()' and 'show()' methods where you want to deliver a message.
-The type of message can be an interstitial image, text, and iframe webpage.
-The message is only shown when your user matches the in-app messaging campaign's target logics.
-We will discuss in more detail about the in-app messaging's dynamic targeting features in the [Dynamic Targeting](#dynamic-targeting) section.
+With in-app messaging, you can deliver a message to targeted users.
+Simply put 'Load()' and 'Show()' methods where and when you want to display a message.
+The type of message can be an interstitial image, text, or iFrame webpage.
+You can also reward an item to a user with in-app messaging.
+(Please refer to the [Give Reward](#give-reward) section.)
+The message is only displayed when a user's profile matches the in-app messaging campaign's target logics.
+We will discuss more details of the dynamic targeting features in the [Dynamic Targeting](#dynamic-targeting) section.

 ```java
 protected void onCreate(Bundle savedInstanceState) {